-UK government repays $520 debt to Iran after 38 years
+UK government repays $520 million debt to Iran after 38 years

 In 1976, the UK agreed to sell Iran 1,750 Cheiftan tanks.
 However, as of today, only 185 tanks were ever delivered.
 Britain refused to honour its previous commitments with Tehran after the Islamic Revolution of 1979.

-Today, London agreed to pay the outstanding debt of $520 after years of failing to do so.
+Today, London agreed to pay the outstanding debt of $520 million after years of failing to do so.
 However, far from a gesture of good will, Britain seems to be attempting to compensate for its own lack of diplomatic tact when it comes to the matter of an Iranian born UK national called Nazanin Zaghari-Ratcliffe.

 Last year, Zaghari was arrested in Iran and charged with conspiring to overthrow the Iranian government.